leopardslab/gocloud/examples/container/google_container/googlecontainer.md

 # gocloud container - gce

-## Configure google credentials
+## Configure Google Cloud credentials.

-download service account credential file from google cloud save as `googlecloudinfo.json`,
+Download your service account credentials file from Google Cloud and save it as `googlecloudinfo.json` in your <b>HOME</b> directory.

-also You can setup enviroment variables as
+You can also set the credentials as environment variables:
 ```js
 export PrivateKey =  "xxxxxxxxxxxx"
 export Type =  "xxxxxxxxxxxx"